Three men killed on suspicion of being thieves; 100 detained

 Additional Superintendent of Police Vijay Sagar told PTI that an initial response team of the police (which typically has three or four personnel) reached the spot and tried to rescue the victims by putting them in the police vehicle.
 But the mob attacked the victims even inside the police vehicle and the police personnel, who were heavily outnumbered, could not do anything, he said.

-Rumours of a gang of bandits being roaming around the district were circulating in the area, Sagar added.
+Rumours of a gang of bandits roaming in the district were circulating in the area, Sagar added.
 An offence under IPC section 302 (murder) along with other sections, including armed rioting and 188 (disobedience to order duly promulgated by public servant), has been registered, inspector Kale said.

 IPC section 188 has been invoked in the case due to the coronavirus-enforced lockdown under which sweeping curbs have been imposed on movement and assembly of people, he said.
-PTI COR DC RSY KRK KRK
+Officials said combing operations were continuing in Gadchinchle village to nab members of the mob involved in the gruesome act.

+The area has seen similar mob incidents in the past, an official said.
+Two days ago some police personnel were attacked while probing the assault on a doctor..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)